MissingCore/react-native-metadata-retriever/README.md

 function updateConfigs(options: ConfigOptions): Promise<void>;
 ```

-Update internal configuration options such as the max base64 image size returned.
+Update internal configuration options such as the max size of the returned base64 image.

 ## Types